-Diverting waste from the landfill is at the center of SWACO’s public purpose, and we have set an ambitious goal of increasing the percentage of all waste diverted by Franklin County residents and businesses to 75%, an additional 25%, by the end of 2020 from 46.5 percent to 50 percent.
+Diverting waste from the landfill is at the center of SWACO’s public purpose, and we have set an ambitious goal of increasing the percentage of all waste diverted by Franklin County residents and businesses to 75%, an additional 25%, by the end of 2032.

 SWACO determined that it was crucial for us to have a fuller understanding of whether and why people participate in recycling, composting and other diversion activities and if any barriers exist to reducing waste generated in Central Ohio.

 In 2017, SWACO conducted its first-ever survey of Franklin County residents.

 In the first quarter of 2022, an update was made to the survey in which 1,300 Franklin County residents were asked about their waste and recycling behaviors.

 The results of this poll tell a great story about the character and the potential of our community.

 Our community is one that cares deeply about the environment, believes recycling is the right thing to do, and sees the value in recycling.

 According to our survey, most residents (89%) support Central Ohio's goal to achieve 75% diversion by 2032.
 Furthermore:

 - 95% of single family household's reported having access to curbside recycling.

 - 80% of residents report being motivated to recycle more because of the environmental benefits while 79% are motivated in order to support local jobs and other economic resources.